 Especially when running for an extended period of miles, try to run on grass or dirt when possible.
 Harder surfaces like concrete do not have the same natural give as softer surfaces.
 Our podiatrist in Mission Bend explains that the hard surfaces add extra stress to your joints and muscles as they lack shock absorption.
 Even the treadmill is an easier option on your body.
 This is why varying the surfaces you run on can be beneficial.

 Mission Bend TX Podiatrist Says Not to Land on Your Heels

 Heel striking is an added stress on your shins.
 Likewise, landing on your toes can overextend your calf muscles, also leading to discomfort.
 When running, aim to land mid-sole and extend on to your next step from the toes.
 This allows the pressure from landing and extending to be better distributed throughout the feet and legs.
 Especially when running downhill, be wary of lunging forward with your feet.
 Instead, keep your steps short and quick.

 If at anytime throughout your run you feel your muscles tighten up, our Mission Bend TX podiatrist encourages you to stop, stretch, and resume when you feel able.
 If your legs and muscles are in significant discomfort our podiatrist in Mission Bend suggests stopping your run and opting for the rest your body is asking for.
 Pushing through pain caused by shin splints does not make you stronger, it makes the recovery process longer.

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to podiatry, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Mission Bend TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to podiatry, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Mission Bend TX, by clicking here or by calling 281.397.3487.